m-bariya/m-bariya.github.io/_projects/art.md

     Cracking an egg in oil pastel, a woman with pomegranates in oil, and a linocut of two views of a tidepool.
 </div>

-My aunt is also the person who introduced me to watercolor painting on location.
+My aunt also introduced me to watercolor painting on location.

 <div class="container">
   <div class="row">